Martin Prescott/E+/Getty images

 8. Contract Term

 This section shows how long the plan’s contract will last.
 The most common contract lengths are 12, 24, and 36 months.
 In this example, the contract lasts 12 months.
+After the term ends, you can renew your plan at the current rate or switch to a new plan with no penalty.

 9. Do I have a termination fee?